ABOUT THIS PHOTO

 All speaker programs for the foreseeable future will be online, accessible through ZOOM or Facebook Live.
 If you miss a program you can find a recording on our YouTube channel.
 All online programs are free and open to the public.
-No tickets or reservations are required.
 Our programs will engage online guests by reflecting on events, issues, and personalities from the history of our region.
-We have a slate of speakers lined up for the remaining year and will be adding new online programs for 2021.
-A full schedule and the latest updates are available below as well as on our Calendar page.
-And keep an eye out on our Facebook and Twitter pages for impromptu and spontaneous programming that will be popping up online over the next few months.
+We have a slate of speakers lined up for the remaining year and will be adding new online programs for 2022.
+The latest updates are available on our Facebook and Twitter pages.
 Better yet, subscribe to our online newsletter below for up to the minute programming information!

 Sign Up To Stay Connected By Email

 Receive all the latest news and updates direct to your inbox.